 The government enforced the law; perpetrators accused of sexual exploitation of children were routinely charged and prosecuted.
-The penalties for conviction of soliciting a child younger than age 16 for sex, or more generally for commercial sexual exploitation of a child (including through pornography), are a fine of up to N\$40,000 (\$2,750), up to 10 years' imprisonment, or both.
-Penalties for conviction in cases involving children ages 16 and 17 are the same as for adults.
-The law makes special provisions to protect vulnerable witnesses, including individuals younger than age 18 or against whom a sexual offense has been committed.
+The penalties for conviction of soliciting a child, or more generally for commercial sexual exploitation of a child (including through pornography), are a significant monetary fine, up to 10 years' imprisonment, or both.
+The law makes special provisions to protect vulnerable witnesses, including individuals younger than age 18 or who have been victims of sexual offense.

 An adult convicted of engaging in sexual relations with a child younger than age 16 in prostitution may be sentenced for up to 15 years' imprisonment for a first offense and up to 45 years' imprisonment for a repeat offense.
-Any person convicted of aiding and abetting trafficking in persons--including child prostitution--within the country or across the border is liable for a fine of up to N\$ one million (\$69,400) or up to 50 years' imprisonment.
-Conviction of solicitation of a prostitute, living off the earnings of prostitution, or keeping a brothel carries penalties of N\$40,000 (\$2,750), 10 years' imprisonment, or both.
+Any person convicted of aiding and abetting trafficking in persons--including child prostitution--within the country or across the border is liable for a substantial monetary fine or up to 50 years' imprisonment.
+Conviction of solicitation of a prostitute, living off the earnings of prostitution, or keeping a brothel, carries substantial monetary fines, 10 years' imprisonment, or both.

 The minimum legal age for consensual sex is 16.
-The penalty for conviction of statutory rape--sex with a child younger than 14 when the perpetrator is more than three years older than the victim--is a minimum of 15 years' imprisonment if the victim is younger than 13 and a minimum of five years' imprisonment if the victim is 13.
+The penalty for conviction of statutory rape--sex with a child younger than 14 when the perpetrator is more than three years older than the victim--is a minimum of 15 years' imprisonment if the victim is younger than 13 and a minimum of five years' imprisonment if the victim is age 13.
 There is no minimum penalty for conviction of sexual relations with a child between ages 14 and 16.
 Possession of or trade in child pornography is illegal.
-The government trained police officers in handling child sex abuse cases.
+The government trained police officers in handling child-sex-abuse cases.
 Centers for abused women and children worked to reduce the trauma suffered by abused children.